 And with Francesca, some practices drawn from Somatic Experiencing helped her sleep that night, for the first time in a week.
 Within a few days she was well on the path to healing.

 The fact is that ayahuasca can be traumatizing for a particular individual, even a well-prepared one—although more often than not, the difficulties occur with someone who’s unprepared, actively misusing drugs, or has a personal or family history of mental illness.
 Researcher Jessica Nielson says that people with a self-reported past or current diagnosis of PTSD are somewhat more likely to report ayahuasca being a traumatizing experience in itself.
+As a clinician helping guide people through the maze of post-ceremony integration, this assessment does not surprise me.

 This doesn’t mean don’t do it.
 It does mean be somewhat prepared for the possibility.
 Especially if you have a history of PTSD, have some support lined up, and reach out in the aftermath as necessary to get more.
 I believe ayahuasca has tremendous potential to heal PTSD, but it’s not a simple matter of drinking it and waiting to be cured.
 Active integration is part of the work, too—and it can help immensely if integration support is trauma-specific.